Human Rights

 Human Rights Risk Management

-ChipMOS conducts an annual risk assessment of labor rights and ethics to ensure that human rights risks in the entire plant are effectively controlled and to reduce or eliminate various labor rights and ethical risks.
-Since 2016, we have conducted annual self-assessment questionnaires (SAQs) based on the Responsible Business Alliance (RBA) Code of Conduct, as well as internal audits, to assess human rights risks.
-Through proactive self-evaluation, we ensure effective management and mitigation of human rights risks throughout our fabs.
-Our aim is to reduce or eliminate various risks related to labor rights and ethics.
-This process enables us to identify and implement specific measures to improve human rights practices and foster an inclusive and equal working environment.
+ChipMOS conducts an annual risk assessment of labor rights and ethics to ensure that human rights risks in the entire plant are effectively controlled and to reduce or eliminate various labor rights and ethics risks Since 2016, we have implemented the RBA Responsible Business Alliance Code of Conduct Self-Assessment Questionnaire (SAQ) and internal audit operations to review and confirm human rights risk assessment every year.
+Through voluntary risk control, self-assessment and control, we ensure the effective control of human rights risks in the all the fabs and reduce or eliminate various labor rights and ethics risks.
+This in turn leads to specific improvement of human rights-related measures and creation of an equal working environment.
 According to the RBA 7.1.1 SAQ criteria, the assessment results are scored on a scale of 0 to 100.
-They are then categorized into three risk levels: (1) ≥ 85 indicates low-risk, (2)≥ 65 and ≤ 85 indicates moderate-risk and (3) < 65 indicates high-risk.
-According to the assessment results, all our fabs scored ≥85, indicating them to be low-risk facilities.
-These include our Hsinchu fab., Zhubei fab., Zhubei fab.
-2, Hukou fab. and Tainan fab. (including Tainan fab.
-2).
+They are then categorized into 3 risk levels: (1) ≥ 85 indicates low-risk, (2) ≥ 65 and ≤ 85 indicates moderate-risk and (3) < 65 indicates high-risk.

 ChipMOS Human Rights Risk Assessment and Response